Sydney Chaplin (American actor): Early years

-Born in 1926 in Beverly Hills, California, Chaplin was the second son of Charlie Chaplin and Lita Grey.
+Sydney Earl Chaplin was born on March 30, 1926, in Beverly Hills, California.
+Chaplin was the second son of Charlie Chaplin and Lita Grey.
 His parents had married in November 1924 when Lita became pregnant with Sydney's elder brother Charles.
 Sydney was born five weeks prematurely, 10 months after the birth of his older brother.
 He was named for his father's half-brother, Sydney Chaplin.
 His parents divorced a year after his birth.
 The boys later had eight half-siblings from their father's fourth marriage to Oona O'Neill.

 His mother insisted on calling him "Tommy" due to her distaste for his namesake uncle.
 Sydney and his older brother were brought up mostly by their maternal grandmother, while his mother attempted to advance her career as a singer.
 The family spent most of one year in Nice, where the boys became fluent in French.

 Chaplin was educated at the boarding schools Black-Foxe Military Institute and Lawrenceville School in New Jersey, as well as the public North Hollywood High School.